The Unity Federation of Church of England Academies

 How we work:

-The school from September 2015 is divided into four classes (Little Owls, Snowy Owls, Barn Owls and Tawny Owls) each taught by a qualified teacher and /or a HLTA, most are supported by Teaching Assistants.
+From September 2017 the school will be divided into 3 classes (Little Owls, Barn Owls and Tawny Owls) each taught by a qualified teacher and/or HLTA, most are supported by Teaching Assistants.

-Some of our Teaching Assistants work with SEN children and other work within the whole class environment.
-All are at least NVQ 3 trained.
+Some Teaching Assistants work with SEND children, either on an individual or small group basis, other Teaching Assistants work within the whole class environment.